Local's Guide to a Long Weekend in Asheville, NC (3-Day Itinerary)

 Take a Ride with LaZoom

 Forget traditional bus tours with dull guides droning on about… well who knows because honestly they sound like the teacher from the Peanuts.
-LaZoom offers hilarious, 90-minute, tours that manage to pack in a ton of history.
+LaZoom offers hilarious, 90-minute, comedy tours that manage to pack in a ton of history.

 Dinner at Curaté

-Curatê is easily in my top 5 list of favorite restaurants and is connected to special memories for our family.
+Curatê is easily in my top 5 list of all-time favorite restaurants and is connected to special memories for our family.
 But don’t take my word for it, the list of accolades for this restaurant is long: James Beard Foundation Award for Outstanding Hospitality in 2022, one of America's 50 Wine Restaurants We Love by Wine Enthusiast Magazine in 2021 and Chef Katie Button, has been nominated for several James Beard Awards for Best Chef, including Best Chef Southeast in 2018, 2019, and 2020.
 The menu is seasonal, but the patatas bravas are always on.

 Day Three: Choose Your Own Adventure